dieghernan/rasterpic/README.md

 ## Citation

-To cite the rasterpic package in publications use:
+To cite ‘rasterpic’ in publications use:

 Hernangómez D (2022). *rasterpic: Create a Spatial Raster from Plain Images*. doi: 10.5281/zenodo.5910095 (URL: